jgoerzen/docker-debian-base/README.md

 [phusion baseimage-docker](https://github.com/phusion/baseimage-docker).
 You can look at that link for additional discussion on the motivations.

-You can find the source and documentation at the [Github page](https://salsa.debian.org/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/u/jgoerzen/).
+You can find the source and documentation at the [Salsa page](https://salsa.debian.org/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/u/jgoerzen/).

 **OUDATED**: For stretch and jessie, this image uses sysvinit instead of systemd,